telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

 ### Locked Columns

 Locked (frozen) columns allow part of the columns to be visible at all times during horizontal Grid scrolling.
-Separate tables are created for the "locked" and the scrollable sections of the Grid.
-This should be considered when writing custom code, relying on selectors, targeting the Grid table.
-The locked columns are inside of a `.k-grid-content-locked` element, while the scrollable content is inside of a `.k-grid-content` one.
+When writing custom code, relying on selectors, or targeting the Grid table, you need to consider that the Grid creates separate tables for its locked and scrollable sections.
+The locked columns are inside a `.k-grid-content-locked` element and the scrollable content is inside a `.k-grid-content` one.

 The Grid allows you to lock columns on one side of the table.
 For the feature to work properly, provide the following configuration settings: